 Fortunately, our independent insurance agents can help you find the best pharmacy insurance for your needs.
 Even better, they'll get you set up with all the coverage required, long before you need to ever file a claim.
 But first, here's a closer look at this critical coverage.

-- There are approximately 26,000 pharmacy and drug store businesses operating in the U.S.
+- There are about 26,000 pharmacy and drug stores in the US

 What Could Go Wrong at a Pharmacy?

-There are a number of things that can go wrong at a pharmacy, and some of these things have the potential to be financially devastating to businesses that do not have the right insurance coverage.
-For example, how would your drug store handle the repercussions if
+There are a number of things that can go wrong at a pharmacy, and some of these could be financially devastating to businesses that lack the proper coverage.
+Consider how your pharmacy or drug store would handle the repercussions in these scenarios.

-- a customer falls while approaching the pharmacy counter and suffers a hip fracture that requires surgery.
-The customer sues your business for the medical treatment, physical therapy and lost wages.
+- A customer falls while on their way into the pharmacy counter and suffers a hip fracture that requires surgery.
+The customer then sues your business for their medical treatment and lost wages.

-- an employee is using a personally owned vehicle to make a prescription delivery to a customer.
-On the way, the employee is responsible for a serious collision that injures a family of four.
-The family sues your business for liability.
+- An employee uses their own vehicle to make a prescription delivery to a customer.
+On the way, they cause a serious collision that injures a family.
+The family then sues your business.

-- a pharmacist accidentally mislabels a prescription bottle, and a customer who takes the medications ends up in a coma.
+- A pharmacist accidentally mislabels a prescription bottle, and a customer who takes the medications ends up in a coma.
 The customer's family then sues your pharmacy.

-Distributing medications has a number of risks.
-A small mistake can cause catastrophic health problems to a third party, not to mention lawsuits against your business.
-For this reason, insurance companies began offering package policies for pharmacies in the 1980s.
-In fact, this is one of the first types of business to have industry-specific, custom-built insurance packages.
+Distributing medications comes with a myriad of risks.
+Just one "small" mistake could cause catastrophic health problems to a third party, not to mention lawsuits against your business.
+For this reason, pharmacies and drug stores were among the first business to have industry-specific, custom-built insurance packages.